Phil Craig: Leader of South Africa’s Referendum Party

 27:32.21 – Brian David Crane

 Keep Californians from voting for you from moving to your country so you can sort of insulate yourself from this.
-Um and it’s what you’re describing with the eastern cape from voters from elsewhere and in South Africa as they come. yeah as they come to the western cape so then in.
+It’s what you’re describing with the Eastern Cape from voters from elsewhere and in South Africa as they come to the Western Cape so then in.

 27:40.91 – Phil Craig